Ojas1024/LEAP/Apps/Examination/Server/Readme.md

 # LEAP Examination Server

+## About the Project

-The **LEAP Examination Server** is a powerful and user-friendly software solution developed to simplify the process of conducting examinations in an educational or assessment environment.
-It has been designed to enhance the efficiency, security, and overall management of examination procedures.
+Welcome to my personal project, the **LEAP Examination Server**!
+I'm Ojas Gupta, and I'm excited to share this software solution that I've developed to simplify the process of conducting secure and efficient examinations.

+The LEAP Examination Server is designed to enhance the overall management and administration of examinations, making it easier for educational institutions and organizations to ensure a fair and secure testing environment.

 ## Key Features